mhoopmann/mstoolkit/README.md

  * Declaring WIN32 may still be required for compiling 64-bit libraries with MSVC.
  * MAKEFILE.nmake is for MSVC builds without creating your own solution file.
 Use the x64 Native Tools Command Prompt in VS (tested on VS2019) and type nmake /f MAKEFILE.nmake all

+	* On Windows, use the x64 Native Tools Command Prompt in VS (tested on VS2022) and type `cmake -S . -B build && cmake --build build --config Release`
 ### License
 Code written for the MSToolkit uses the Apache License, Version 2.0.
 All 3rd party software included in the MSToolkit library retains its original license.